School of Architecture

 History and Theory (six courses required)

-Three courses in History and Theory of Architecture, one of which is ARC 403; two courses in History and Theory of Urbanism and Landscape; and at least one course to be taken in the Department of Art and Archaeology, for a total of six courses.
+Three courses in History and Theory of Architecture, one of which is ARC 403; two courses in History and Theory of Urbanism and Landscape; and at least one upper level course to be taken in the Department of Art and Archaeology, for a total of six courses.

 Architecture (two courses required in addition to ARC 403)